TEEMU MÄKI – VIDEO WORKS

 (number one of The Leningrad Essays and Poems)

-30´20 minutes
+30´20 minutes, 2003

 RAKKAUS LIITÄÄ IHMISMIELEN TAVOITTAMATTOMISSA

-(osa kaksi sarjasta esseitä ja runoja Leningradista / number two of the Leningrad essays and poems)
+(osa kaksi sarjasta esseitä ja runoja Leningradista)

 Finnish/English/Russian